At a glance: NABat Stationary Acoustic Surveys

 5. Review full NABat Mobile Acoustic Survey protocols in A plan for the North American Bat Monitoring Program (Chapter 5).

-At a glance: Colony Count Surveys
+At a glance: Roost Count Surveys

 Disclaimer: NABat recognizes that many ongoing colony monitoring programs consist of years or decades of effort.
 NABat guidelines encourage survey effort consistency to create comparable datasets; however, existing colony monitoring programs should not significantly alter their current protocols unless their data reliability would be significantly improved.
-Consistent long-term monitoring is more important than full integration of colony count efforts into the NABat framework.
+Consistent long-term monitoring is more important than full integration of roost count efforts into the NABat framework.

-Internal Colony Counts
+Internal Roost Counts

 2. Establish a survey sample design.
 If a regular sampling interval can be maintained (≤ 3 years between surveys), it may be most appropriate to monitor all colonies in a region.
 Alternatively, GRTS cell selection protocol can be used to prioritize monitoring when the number of colonies exceeds monitoring resources in a region.